tdorssers/TeslaPy/README.md

 ## Overview

-The single file module *teslapy.py* depends on Python [requests](https://pypi.org/project/requests/).
+The single file module *teslapy* depends on Python [requests](https://pypi.org/project/requests/).
 The `Tesla` class extends `requests.Session` and inherits methods like `get` and `post` that can be used to perform API calls.
 The class implements a custom [OAuth 2.0 Password Grant](https://oauth.net/2/grant-types/password/), since *email* instead of *username* is used in the access token request body.
 The [OAuth 2.0 Bearer Token](https://oauth.net/2/bearer-tokens/) is cached to disk (*cache.json*) for reuse, so a password is only needed when a new token is requested.
 The token is automatically renewed when needed.
 The constructor takes four arguments required for authentication and one optional argument to specify a proxy server.
 The convenience method `api` uses named endpoints listed in *endpoints.json* to perform calls, so the module does not require changes if the API is updated.
 Any error message returned by the API is raised as an `HTTPError` exception.
 Additionally, the class implements the following methods:

 | Call | Description |
 | --- | --- |